 Flash Professional CC | June 2013

-Flash Professional CC is a completely refreshed application with modular 64-bit architecture, streamlined user interface, and powerful new features.
+The June 2013 release offers a completely refreshed Flash Professional CC application with modular 64-bit architecture, streamlined user interface, and powerful new features.
 It’s also a native Cocoa application, ensuring future compatibility with Mac OS X. This comprehensive refactoring brings in dramatic improvements to performance, reliability, and usability.

 A key improvement available with Flash Professional CC is the huge boost to Performance.
 From simplifying complex workflows to fixing critical bugs, Flash Pro has been put through several important changes.
 These changes bring in dramatic improvements to performance across all supported platforms.